kgiszczak/shale/README.md

 ```

 To define default namespace for all elements use `namespace` declaration
-(this will define namespace only on elements, if you want to define namespace on an attribute
+(this will define namespace on elements only, if you want to define namespace on an attribute
 explicitly declare it on `map_attribute`).

 ```ruby